greentic-ai-org/greentic-dev/docs/runner.md

 4. Applies any component defaults and records the merged configuration in a transcript.

 Because validation skips tool execution it is fast and safe to run in CI.

+> Developing from source without installing the binary?
+Use `cargo run -p greentic-dev -- run …` instead.

 Running without `--validate-only` currently performs the same validation steps and then exits.
 Future work will add actual execution after schema checks pass.